sumanabasu/Early-Prediction-of-Alzheimer-s-Disease-Progression-Using-Variational-Autoencoders-MICCAI-2019/README.md

 The person was healthy when the MRI was taken, but got diseased after 6 months.
 Our VAE model correctly predicted that the person will get diseased with 91% confidence.

-  *
+(For more details look into the *Visualization* folder. *Visualization* folder contains the code and visualzation videos for the visualization of activation maps shown in the qualitative results.)

 Note : Look up the branch vae.

-*Visualization* folder contains the code and visualzation videos for the visualization of activation maps shown in the qualitative results.

 P.S.: I'll clean this repository and upload the trained models *soon*.
 May be releasing the code will help me procrastinate procrastination!